cfreer/PerfectTeam/reports/weekly_status_report_3.md

 ## Team Member Contributions
 ### 1. Aaron
 #### Goals From Last Week
-- Begin harcoding the frontend in ReactJS
+- Begin hardcoding the frontend in ReactJS
 - Work alongside backend to implement changes in design as seen fit

 #### Progress and Issues